New Apple Watch available in ceramic gray; orders begin September 15

 The new version will have cellular and GPS capability, which means you can leave your phone at home and still receive calls and messages.
 But because of this, the latest Apple Watch isn’t any thinner (technically it’s slightly thicker).

 It’s also available in new colors.
 After introducing the ceramic white watch material last year, this year Apple is introducing a ceramic gray.
-(Check back soon for photos.)

 They’ve also introduced new bands and watch faces for its Nike and Hermes partnerships.
 Nike will be adding an audio coaching feature.